František Čermák

-František Čermák (born 14 November 1976) is a Czech retired tennis player.
+František Čermák (born 14 November 1976) is a Czech former professional tennis player.

 Career

 In his career, Čermák won 31 doubles titles on the ATP Tour and he was a finalist 24 times.
 He achieved a career-high doubles ranking of world No. 14 in February 2010, and he usually played doubles with Filip Polášek.

 In mixed doubles, Čermák and partner Lucie Hradecká reached the final of the 2013 Australian Open and won the 2013 French Open.

 In singles, he won one Challenger title and ten Futures titles, reaching a career-high singles ranking of world No. 201 in October 2003.

 Davis Cup

 Čermák was a member of the winning Czech Republic team in the 2012 Davis Cup.
-He coached countrywoman Petra Kvitová from April 2016 to the 2016 US Open.
-He is currently the coach of Czech player Kristýna Plíšková.